stefanhoedl/JAT_potential/README.md

 # Sparse graph attention networks as efficient ionic liquid potentials
+This repository contains the code accompanying my master's thesis, an interdisciplinary work at the intersection of data science, deep learning and theoretical molecular chemistry.
+You can find the PDF of the thesis [in the repository](https://github.com/stefanhoedl/JAT_potential/blob/main/Hoedl2022_thesis.pdf) or at the [official TU Vienna thesis repository](https://repositum.tuwien.at/handle/20.500.12708/113065).

-Master thesis: Jraph Attention neTworks (JAT), a deep learning architecture to predict the potential energy and forces of organic molecules and ionic liquids.
+# Master thesis: Jraph Attention neTworks (JAT), a deep learning architecture to predict the potential energy and forces of organic molecules and ionic liquids.

 - to predict the potential energy and atomic forces of molecules
 - operates within the message passing neural networks (MPNN) framework [2]